The New South Wales (NSW) Spotlight on UFOs

 registering the name UFO Research (NSW) as a business name.
 To minimise the

-confusion with the new UFO Research (NSW) from 1991, the work of the original
+confusion with the new UFO Research (NSW), the work of the original

 UFO Research (NSW) from 1977 to 1991, may best be seen as a phase of UFOIC